Tobybsmith/Elevator/README.md

 this is the site of a future videogame about fighting people in a world taken over by office buildings and elevators

 # TODO
-- Make enemies target the player with Navigation2D
-- Make a weapon, and allow the player to attack
 - Add a basic UI, Health, and menu
 - Add more bits to levels, more enemies, and more weapons
 - Then start adding things like passive items, currency, different floot types